DuckieJayd/DuckieJayd/README.md

 Hi, I'm Duckie.
-I'm primarily use Rust and enjoy web and game development.
+I primarily use Rust and enjoy web and game development.

 <!---
 DuckieJayd/DuckieJayd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.